Implementing Frontend Setting

 If itβs not set, add it.

 Now, letβs install the packages weβll need for development.
-Move into the newly created client
+Move into the newly created client directory and run:

 yarn add ethers@5.7.1 @metamask/providers@9.1.0 react-icons

-: Allows you to use ready-made icons in React
+ethers: Used to interact with the smart contract@metamask/providers: Provides TypeScript types for interacting with MetaMaskreact-icons: Allows you to use ready-made icons in React

 Letβs check that our development environment works properly.

-already exist in the client
+If node_modules/ or yarn.lock already exist in the client directory, delete them.

-Then, from the root AVAX-AMM
+Then, from the root AVAX-AMM directory, run:

 yarn install